“The choice was counseling or separation. Rachel saw us at our worst,

-Rachel Stein has been working with couples, families, and adults for over 15 years, and is a graduate of the University of Southern CA where she received her Masters in Clinical Social Work, and from Smith College where she earned a BA in Psychology with a minor in Neuroscience.
+Rachel Stein has been working with couples, families, and adults for over 15 years, and is a graduate of the University of Southern CA where she received her Masters in Clinical Social Work, and from Smith College.

-A core member of the NCCT Couples Therapy team since 2013, Rachel is also our Intake Coordinator.
+A core member of the NCCT Couples Therapy team since 2013, Rachel is also our Director for Clinical Services.

-An Adjunct Professor in the Masters of Social Work programs at Smith College where she teaches Couples Therapy, and at UConn where she teaches Social Work, Rachel is both a gifted teacher and clinician.
+Rachel furthers knowledge of couple’s therapy in her teaching as an Adjunct Professor in the Masters of Social Work programs at Smith College where she teaches Couples Therapy, and at UConn where she teaches Social Work.

-Rachel is married with two children, and when not wearing multiple professional hats she enjoys cultivating her mindfulness practice and having adventures with her family and friends.
+Rachel is married with two children and two kittens.
+She is working on her mindfulness practice and loves reading and being outdoors with family and friends.